MitjaBezensek/pinterex/README.md

 boards = first_10.boards ++ second_20.boards
 ```

 Note that you do not need to specify the fields and limit in the second call.
 The `next` url already contains the information from the previous call.
-When the `next` field equals `nil` it means that there are not items left to fetch.
+When the `next` field equals `nil` it means that there are no items left to fetch.

 ## Influence